 Little Music Notes

 Little Music Notes is a valued partner of the Academy which offers opportunities to experience a variety of musical instruments through activities in a fun and enjoyable way.
-They offer theoretical and structured learning, taught by their friendly and experienced instructors Dz and Sharuldin.
+They offer theoretical and structured learning, taught by their friendly and experienced instructor, Sharuldin.

 Project M was formed by Ms Ernawaty Sorianto to provide quality education in keyboard and piano to children.
 Ms Ernawaty has been teaching with Yamaha Music School for the past 27 years in Singapore.
 Prior to that, she was Chief instructress in a top Music school in Indonesia, training many award-winning competition champions, travelling widely to oversee their school operations and developing curriculum for various projects and training materials.
 Today, Ms Ernawaty offers her expertise in music to other businesses through consultation and facilitation and continues to be a highly sought-after music teacher and examiner for Yamaha Music School.
 Project M is a valued partner of the Academy and provides keyboard trainers for the Foundation programme.

 Farah Ong is a bilingual theatre practitioner and teaching artist.
 Her theatrical experience started way back in 1995 when she participated in Teater Kami’s Youth Programme and she never looked back since.
 Apart from acting for theatre, television and film, she also has a vast experience in theatre productions which include lighting operator, sound operator, costume manager, surtitle operator, props maker, multimedia designer and stage manager.